Breakups hurt, it’s worse when it’s a long-distance

 7. Stalking the new people

 Heartbreak makes people do crazy things.
-Going through the social media profiles of your ex and their friends in the new city is one of the crazy things.
+Going through the social media profiles of your ex and their friends in the new city is one of the crazy stuff.
 The doubt that creeps in after the breakup demands answers and somehow people think that the social media narratives that we all create can provide them.

 8. Maybe a meeting will fix this

-Another crazy idea that crops up in people’s head tells them that maybe if you just meet your ex, go visit them, that things can go back to the way they were.
+Another crazy idea that crops up in people’s head tells them that perhaps if you just meet your ex, visit them, that things can go back to the way they were.
 You must remember that such behaviour is verging on stalking and even if your ex-invites you to meet, it might not be healthy for your emotional health.
 If things don’t work out even after the meeting, the resulting disappointment can be crushing.

 9. Blame the distance